Jabrahamjohn/alx-interview/0x03-log_parsing/README.md

 <h2 align="center"> Algorithm   Python</h2>

 <div class="panel-body">
     <p>For the “0x03.
-Log Parsing” project, you will need to apply your knowledge of Python programming, focusing on parsing and processing data streams in real-time.
-This project involves reading from standard input (stdin), handling data in a specific format, and performing calculations based on the input data.
-Here’s a list of concepts and resources that you might find useful:</p>
+Log Parsing” project, you will need to apply your knowledge of Python programming, focusing on parsing and processing data streams in real-time.<br>This project involves reading from standard input (stdin), handling data in a specific format, and performing calculations based on the input data.<br>Here’s a list of concepts and resources that you might find useful:</p>

 <h3>Concepts Needed:</h3>